LoneSalmon/Active-Directory/README.md

 <p align="center">
   <strong>😨 What in God's Name is a RID Master?? 😨</strong>  <br>
   <p align="justify">
-    <em>The RID (Relative Identifier) Master is a crucial Flexible Single Master Operations (FSMO) role in an Active Directory domain.
+    <em>RID (Relative Identifier) is a crucial Flexible Single Master Operations (FSMO) role in a domain.
 Its primary function is to allocate unique Relative Identifiers (RID) to each domain controller.
 These RIDs create Security Identifiers (SIDs) for objects like users and groups.
-Ensuring the uniqueness of SIDs is essential for security and data integrity in the Active Directory.
+Ensuring the uniqueness of SIDs is essential for security and data integrity in AD.
 The RID Master is responsible for preventing conflicts and maintaining globally unique SIDs within the domain.
 In a multi-domain forest, each domain has its own RID Master, and this role can be transferred if necessary.</em>
   </p>
 </p>

 <p align="center">
   <strong>😨 FSMO?? 😨</strong>  <br>
   <p align="justify">
-    <em>FSMO roles are critical components of Active Directory, responsible for various administrative functions.
-Five FSMO roles exist in an Active Directory forest: the Schema Master, Domain Naming Master, Infrastructure Master, RID Master, and PDC Emulator.
+    <em>FSMO roles are responsible for various administrative functions.
+Five FSMO roles exist in a forest: the Schema Master, Domain Naming Master, Infrastructure Master, RID Master, and PDC Emulator.
 Each role has a specific purpose: managing schema updates, domain naming, handling RID allocation, and time synchronization.
-FSMO roles ensure the proper functioning and integrity of the Active Directory structure.
-While some roles are forest-wide (Schema Master and Domain Naming Master), others are per-domain (RID Master, Infrastructure Master, and PDC Emulator).
-FSMO roles can be transferred or seized if needed, but careful planning is essential to maintain the stability and security of the Active Directory environment.</em>
+FSMO roles ensure the proper functioning and integrity of the AD structure. some roles are forest-wide (Schema Master and Domain Naming Master), and others are per-domain (RID Master, Infrastructure Master, and PDC Emulator).
+FSMO roles can be transferred or seized if needed.</em>
   </p>
 </p>

 ___

-- in DC2, We navigate to "Active Directory Users and Computers".  <br>
+- In DC2, navigate to "Active Directory Users and Computers".  <br>
-- We right-click the domain name and select "Operations Masters".  <br>
+- Right-click the domain name and select "Operations Masters".  <br>
 - A window displays information about All the Domain Roles (RID, PDC, Infrastructure).  <br>
 - We will select "RID" and click "change" to transfer the role from DC1 to DC2.  <br>
-- Once that's done, you'll get another window confirming the role transfer.  <br>

 <p align="center">
   <img src="https://github.com/LoneSalmon/Active-Directory/blob/main/Media/rid-master-1.png">